MasatoshiOhrui/Elementary-Weak-Solutions-of-the-Navier-Stokes-Equations-by-a-New-Fixed-Point-Theorem/README.md

 〈div(u), φ〉＝0
 for any φ∈D(Ω).

 Uniqueness follows without boundary conditions.
 Smoothness, the energy inequality also follow.
-The motions of fluids occurs by an external force and motions by fluids itselves, so our solutions are physically suitable.
+The motions of fluids occur by an external force and motions by fluids itselves, so our solutions are physically suitable.

 Our Elementary PDE Theory also can be applied to non-linear heat equation, non-linear Laplace equation, non-linear wave equation, non-linear Schrödinger equation, compressible Navier-Stokes equations and complex Monge-Ampére equation.